jkohlin/wordpress-basics/personal-portfolio-2-content.md

 ##  Assignment 2 - Content plan
-Below is the content plan, where you can find which post types and taxonomies you need, and what content to create.
-You can add more/different content later, but stick to the plan for now.
+Planning our content is important as we need to prepare Wordpress to handle it.
+Read through the content plan below and prepare Wordpress by describing post types, taxonomies and media.

 ### Post types
-The only content we need to prepare for is the projects.
+The only custom post type you need in the theme is for the createive content.
 We could use the default post type *post* for them, and categorize them using default taxonomies *category* and *tag*.
-But then if we sometimes in the future would decide to add a blog on the same website, posts would be filled with projects.
-And we want to keep different content separated.
+But then if you sometime in the future would want a blog on the website, posts would be filled with projects and the default taxonomies used for other things.
+So we want to create something new to keep our project content separated.

-You need to create a custom post type called *project*, and two new taxonomies to keep them ordered.

 **Post type: Project**
+Your creative content will be stored as posts with the custom post type *project*.

 | Option | Value |
 |---|---|